BSE Inquiry

 Lasting Reforms

-• Food Standards Agency established through Food Standards Act 1999, operating as independent government department responsible for food safety
+• Food Standards Agency established through Food Standards Act 1999 as independent government department responsible for food safety

-• Enhanced transparency requirements for scientific advisory committees, including publication of meeting minutes and advice
+• Enhanced transparency requirements for scientific advisory committees documented in government guidance

 Unfinished Business